carloslodelar/cardano-course/handbook/module-7-cardano-governance/polls.md

 Hint (1): Use '--json-metadata-detailed-schema' and '--metadata-json-file' from the build or build-raw commands.
 Hint (2): You can redirect the standard output of this command to a JSON file to capture metadata.

-Note: A serialized version of the poll suitable for sharing with participants has been generated at 'poll.cbor'.
+Note that a serialized version of the poll suitable for sharing with participants has been generated at 'poll.cbor'.

 ```
 {% endcode %}

-Let's take a look to the serialized version of the poll
+Let's take a look at the serialized version of the poll:

 ```
 cat poll.cbor